truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/Services/DDNSServiceMigrate.md

 {{< trueimage src="/images/SCALE/22.12/ddns-updaterConfigPeriodSettings.png" alt="ddns-updater Provider Settings" id="3 Add ddns-updater Provider Settings" >}}

+To use a notification service, enter the service in **Shoutrrr Addresses**.
+Shoutrrr are a way to make sending notifications easy by standardizing them.
-Add the address(es) for the [shoutrrr gopher notification service(s)](https://containrrr.dev/shoutrrr/0.7/services/overview/) you want to use.
-Separate each entry with a comma.
+Enter the [shoutrrr gopher notification service(s) addresses](https://containrrr.dev/shoutrrr/0.7/services/overview/) separate each entry with a comma.

-Enter the IPv4 or IPv6 HTTP public provider(s) and the public IP fetcher you want to use or select **All providers** in each field.
+Enter either the IPv4 or IPv6 HTTP public provider IP address, and then the public fetcher IP addreses you want to use, or select **All providers** in each field.

 {{< trueimage src="/images/SCALE/22.12/ddns-updaterConfigIPSettings.png" alt="ddns-updater IP Settings" id="4 Add ddns-updater IP Settings" >}}